Drew's in a Coma: Plot

 As Drew runs for his bus, he suddenly finds himself flying above Cleveland.
-He encounters Captain Marvel (John Valdetero), who invites him to a party, and a little boy (Charlie Stewart) who asks him to do somersaults.
-The scene then cuts to Drew's friends Kate (Christa Miller), Lewis (Ryan Stiles) and Oswald (Diedrich Bader) standing by a comatose Drew's bedside.
+He encounters Captain Marvel, who invites him to a party, and a little boy who asks him to do somersaults.
+The scene then cuts to Drew's friends Kate, Lewis and Oswald standing by a comatose Drew's bedside.
 Oswald shakes Drew to wake him up, while Kate tries shouting and then talking to Drew.
-Drew's brother, Steve (John Carroll Lynch) and his wife, Mimi (Kathy Kinney), arrive and Mimi kisses Drew, but he still does not wake.
+Drew's brother, Steve and his wife, Mimi, arrive and Mimi kisses Drew, but he still does not wake.
 While he is in his coma, Drew creates a fantasy world with beautiful women, a pizza tree and a beer fountain.

 Mimi becomes Drew's slave and she turns on a television screen which shows Drew what is happening at the hospital.
-The doctor (David Purdham) gives Drew an injection to wake him up, but it does not work, as Drew refuses to leave the coma because he is having fun.
+The doctor gives Drew an injection to wake him up, but it does not work, as Drew refuses to leave the coma because he is having fun.
 The doctor then suggests removing Drew from the respirator, so he will have to fight to come out of the coma or die.
-Drew's friends surround him with his favourite things, try talking to him again and Ed (Joe Walsh) plays Drew's favourite song.
+Drew's friends surround him with his favourite things, try talking to him again and Ed plays Drew's favourite song.
 Steve allows the doctor to remove Drew from the respirator and Drew's fantasy world disappears.
-A heavenly guide (Ben Stein) appears and tells Drew he has passed the test to get into heaven, but he must decide if he wants to go to now or go back to living.
+A heavenly guide appears and tells Drew he has passed the test to get into heaven, but he must decide if he wants to go to now or go back to living.
 As Drew heads towards the light, Mimi goes into labor.